-As expected, our analysis is most effective on programs that use arrays heavily.
-For a collection of array-intensive Java benchmarks - those for which at least 50% of their data belongs to arrays - SLIMSTATE reduces the heap footprint by 35% and improves speed by 17%.
+For a collection of array-intensive Java benchmarks those for which at least 50% of their data belongs to arrays ----SLIMSTATE reduces the heap footprint by 35% and improves speed by 17%.
 SLIMSTATE is most effective on array-intensive programs that closely adhere to the access patterns currently recognized.
 For others, our analysis currently finds less opportunity for compression.
 Thus, SLIMSTATE demonstrates the potential of using access patterns to compress shadow state and also opens the door to further exploration of more sophisticated pattern matching, adaptive mechanisms to target compression where it is most likely to pay off, and static analyses for computing footprints and patterns ahead of time to reduce the need to dynamically infer them.
 SLIMSTATE may also be adaptable to shadow compression for objects, but the relatively small size of objects when compared to arrays will necessitate different strategies than those we have found effective for arrays.

-The benefits of compressed shadow arrays are not limited to race detection.
-Many dynamic analyses for a variety of correctness properties, including atomicity [13], [14], [15], [16], determinism [17], [18], and cooperability [19], also maintain a shadow array for each array in the target program.
+Other race detection algorithms that track shadow state for each memory location may reap similar benefits from our compression technique.
+Moreover, many dynamic analyses for a variety of correctness properties, including atomicity [13], [14], [15], [16], determinism [17], [18], and cooperability [19], also maintain a shadow array for each array in the target program.
 We expect that shadow array compression may yield comparable benefits for these analyses.